StephanSchrader/opencms-jaxb/README.md

 ## OpenCms Schema

+This is a proof of concept!
+Creating classes from content XSDs and map XML files.

 Generate *opencms-xmlcontent.xsd* at runtime.
 Create a JSP inside the workplace and copy into:

     org.opencms.xml.CmsXmlEntityResolver resolver = new org.opencms.xml.CmsXmlEntityResolver(null);
     org.xml.sax.InputSource source = resolver.resolveEntity(null, org.opencms.xml.CmsXmlContentDefinition.XSD_INCLUDE_OPENCMS);